Skip to main content

 1. Go to Clients > Add new client.

-2. Under the “Copy the configuration snippet for your clients” section, copy the Schema Registry URL & download the Schema Registry API Key.
-The downloaded file will have the Schema Registry API Key & Secret.
+2. Under the “Copy the configuration snippet for your clients” section, copy the Schema Registry URL & download the Schema Registry API key.
+The downloaded file will have the Schema Registry API key and secret.

 Getting Schema Registry URL